YousefK14/CPP-Documentation-Page/README.md

 ## External Resources

 For more detailed information and examples about C++ programming, you can refer to the [C++ Reference on cppreference.com](https://en.cppreference.com/w/cpp).
 This online reference provides comprehensive documentation and examples for the C++ programming language, including detailed explanations of control structures, data types, functions, and much more.
 It's a valuable resource for C++ programmers at all levels of expertise.

-## Contributing

-Contributions to this documentation are welcome!
-If you'd like to contribute, please check the [contribution guidelines](CONTRIBUTING.md).

 ## License